sipmann/sipmann.github.io/content/limiting-connection-resources-sql-server.md

 Author: Maurício Camargo Sipmann
 Email: sipmann@gmail.com
 Image: /images/sql-pool.png
+Description: Limiting connection resources at SQL Server based on application

 Have you ever suffered from a slow SQLServer database?
 Someone love to run that heavy query in the database?
 Resource Governor to the rescue.
 You can set a few rules on how users (connections actually) will use the server/database resources based on a few things.